bkryza/clang-uml/docs/diagram_filters.md

 ## `access`

-This filter allows to include or exclude class methods and members based on their access scope, allowed values are:
+This filter allows to include or exclude class methods and members based on their access scope, allowed values ar:

   * `public`
   * `protected`